adyen-examples/adyen-step-by-step-integration-workshop/README.md

 You'll need a few things to get started:
 * Access to an [Adyen Test Account](https://www.adyen.com/signup).
 * You can login to the [Adyen Customer Area on TEST](https://ca-test.adyen.com/) and navigate to your Merchant Account (ECOM).
-* An IDE (like IntelliJ or VsCode) and Java SDK v17+, *alternatively,* you can spin up this workspace in a browser-IDE such as codespaces or [Gitpod](https://gitpod.io/#https://github.com/adyen-examples/adyen-step-by-step-integration-workshop).
+* An IDE (like IntelliJ or VsCode) and Java SDK v17+, *alternatively,* you can spin up this workspace in a browser-IDE such as codespaces.